-Take advantage of our live video guided tours or curriculum-linked video conferences for students who can’t make it to Canberra but want to interact with the National Museum’s collections and staff.
+Take advantage of our free curriculum-linked programs and virtual tours for schools who can’t make it to the National Museum but want to interact with collections and staff.

 Monday–Friday, 9.30am (other times may be available on request)

 The Australian Nation

 The Australian Nation is a Museum educator-led program where students investigate the theme of nationhood by interrogating objects and exploring themes and defining moments in Australia’s history.

 Students have the opportunity to explore important aspects of Australia’s development as a nation, and discuss events and groups of people they deem key in shaping Australia’s identity.

 Fight for Indigenous Rights